Hearing Loss & Isolation

 Many people with hearing loss comment about the isolation they feel as a result.
 Perhaps that’s your experience, and if it is, you can be sure that you’re not alone.
 You may benefit from scheduling an appointment with one of our audiologists.
-In many cases, they can offer treatment recommendations that can improve your quality of life.
+In many cases, they can offer treatment recommendations that can improve your quality of life in hearing society.

 BMC Public Health, by Mariann Idstad, K Tambs , L. Aarhus, and B. Engdahl February 8, 2019